doars/doars/packages/doars/README.md

 ### d-text

 Set the inner text or text content of the element.
-The directive's value should be a function expression returning the text to set.
+The directive's value should be a function expression returning the text to set, or a promise resolving into the text to set.
 The inner text or text content is only updated if differs from the current value.

 #### Modifiers